Kristinita/KristinitaPelican/content/IT-articles/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 <a id="relevance"></a>
 # Relevance

-This article is relevant for February 2018.
+This article is relevant for April 2018.
 In the future, the data in this article may be obsolete.

 <a id="motivation"></a>
 # Motivation